jnz/PyRocketCraft/README.md

 -------------

-Control a rocket via non-linear model predictive control (NMPC) in a 3D physics environment (using the pybullet engine).
+Control a rocket via non-linear model predictive control (NMPC) in a 3D physics environment (using the pybullet engine and the acados MPC library).

 ![LOGO](img/pyrocketcraft.png)